 Pursuant to NRS 18.130, if plaintiff in a civil case resides out of state or is a foreign corporation, a litigation bond for the costs and charges which may be awarded against the plaintiff may be required by the defendant.
 The litigation bond may not exceed the sum of five hundred dollars ($500).
 There is an exception in cases with a diversity of plaintiffs where at least one member is a resident of or a business entity domiciled in Nevada.
 "If there are several plaintiffs in one action, one of whom is a resident, the rule requiring security for costs from nonresidents does not apply."

 Although the term "litigation bond" is generally assumed to be a surety bond required of a litigant in order to commence and action, it is also sometimes used as a generic description of one of the following judicial bond classes.
 We offer them all.

 Litigation bond underwriting is best accomplished by a judicial bond specialist with knowledge of this class of surety bond and with experience with court cost bond terms.
 Surety bond leader, Surety One, Inc., specializes in judicial bonds.
-An application and copy of the civil complaint to receive a court cost bond quote.
-Larger bond penalties Your submission is reviewed and responded to within one hour of receipt.
+For small bonds, an application and copy of the civil complaint is all that is needed to receive a court cost bond quote.
+For larger bond penalties, your submission is reviewed and responded to within one hour of receipt.
 We are the MOST RESPONSIVE surety bond underwriter in the United States.
 Call (800) 373-2804, email us at Underwriting@SuretyOne.com or click here for a litigation bond application or for any court bond need.